Skip to main content

 How does the HydroBlu Versa Flow compare to the Sawyer Mini?

 Both use 0.1-micron hollow fiber membrane technology with 100,000+ gallon capacity.
-The Sawyer Mini ($22-25) has stronger brand recognition, faster flow rate, and more extensive field-testing data.
-The HydroBlu Versa Flow ($16.95) costs 30% less, includes more attachment accessories for versatile use, and weighs the same (2 oz).
+The Sawyer Mini (priced slightly higher) has stronger brand recognition, faster flow rate, and more extensive field-testing data.
+The HydroBlu Versa Flow (the more affordable option) costs roughly 30% less, includes more attachment accessories for versatile use, and weighs the same (2 oz).
 The Sawyer Mini has a proven track record over a decade of field use; the Versa Flow is a newer product with less long-term data.
 Choose the Sawyer for proven reliability; choose the Versa Flow for maximum versatility per dollar.

 Does the HydroBlu Versa Flow remove viruses?